Floorp-Projects/Floorp/dom/docs/ipc/jsactors.rst

 The original ``"PageInfo:info"`` message listener will need to be updated, too.
 Any responses from the ``PageInfoChild`` actor will end up being passed to the ``receiveMessage`` method of the ``PageInfoParent`` actor.
 It will be necessary to pass that information along to the interested party (in this case, the dialog code which is showing the table of interesting Page Info).

 It might be necessary to refactor or rearchitect the original senders and consumers of message manager messages in order to accommodate the ``JSWindowActor`` model.
 Sometimes it's also helpful to have a singleton management object that manages all ``JSWindowActorParent`` instances and does something with their results.
-See ``PermitUnloader`` inside the implementation of `BrowserElementParent.jsm`_ for example.

 Where to store state
 ~~~~~~~~~~~~~~~~~~~~